Spiders. People tend to either love ’em or hate ’em. Even if you’re more of a hater, you’ll want to stick around for this one.

 Thankfully, the staff at the Pavilion came to the rescue with oodles of answers.
 If ever you wanted to learn about spiders, this is the place to come.

-Insider tip: For the best experience, grab a Pavilion staff member; these people are eager to dispel common misconceptions about spiders and will happily answer questions from even the youngest visitors.
+Insider tip: For the best experience, grab a Museum Gallery Interpreter; these people are eager to dispel common misconceptions about spiders and will happily answer questions from even the youngest visitors.

-- Special timed tickets are required and are not included in the price of Museum admission; free for members
+- Special timed tickets are required and are not included in the price of Museum admission ($5 extra for adults, $3 extra for children); free for members

-- The Spider Pavilion is located just outside the main Museum building on the South Lawn
+- The Spider Pavilion is located outside the Museum in a white tent on the South Lawn